citizen-science-association/ppsr-core/docs/contribute.md

 ```
 Added Living Atlas example to Project

 Living atlas uses this schema.
-We recieved permission to use them as an example of a project.
+We received permission to use them as an example of a project.
 ```

 ```
 Fixed typos on homepage
 ```